theswordsmahin/audible-downloader/README.md

 From the web UI you can:
 - View all your audiobooks with search and filtering
 - See download status (Downloaded/Pending)
+- **Monitor real-time download progress** with live status banner
+- See which book is currently being downloaded
+- Track progress with visual progress bar (e.g., "3 of 10 completed")
 - Edit audiobook metadata
 - Trigger downloads for selected books
 - Refresh your library from Audible
 - Reset download status to re-download books

+### Real-Time Status Tracking

+When downloads or library refreshes are in progress, a status banner appears at the top of the page showing:
+- Current operation (Downloading/Refreshing)
+- The book currently being processed
+- Progress bar with completion count
+- Automatic page refresh when operations complete